 3. Plant a pinwheel garden at your home or organization to help raise awareness about child abuse prevention.
-Please join us for our annual Memorial Flag raising on Tuesday morning, April, 4th at 10 am.

 4. Be ready to make a report – it’s not always easy, but it is an adult’s job to protect children.
 Take a mandated reporter training (free online training HERE).
 Call 1-855-GA-CHILD if you suspect abuse.
 Kids are counting on you!